ygrenzinger/devoxx2020-contract-testing/README.md

 Open the `publish-pact.ts` file.

-This is a small script which will deliver the congtracts to the pact broker.
+This is a small script which will deliver the contracts to the pact broker.

 You just have to change the pact broker URL and token to make it work :
 ```ts